armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-1.md

 }
     ```

-### Bind Spinnaker-Managing-Role to Minnaker Instance in AWS Console
+### Bind "Spinnaker-Managing-Role" to Minnaker Instance in AWS Console

 1. Locate your Minnaker EC2 instance in the AWS Console and click **Action** > **Instance Settings** > **Attach Replace IAM Role**.

-2. From the dropdown menu, find **Spinnaker-Managing-Role** and click **Apply**  to bind the Role to the Minnaker Instance.
+2. From the dropdown menu, find **"Spinnaker-Managing-Role"** and click **Apply**  to bind the Role to the Minnaker Instance.

 ## Login to your Minnaker EC2 Instance with SSH (Outside of Halyard Container)